HMS Revenge (06): Battle of Jutland

-In an attempt to lure out and destroy a portion of the Grand Fleet, the German High Seas Fleet with 16 dreadnoughts, six pre-dreadnoughts, six light cruisers and 31 torpedo boats commanded by Vice Admiral Reinhard Scheer, departed the Jade early on the morning of 31 May.
+In an attempt to lure out and destroy a portion of the Grand Fleet, the German High Seas Fleet with 16 dreadnoughts, six pre-dreadnoughts, six light cruisers and 31 torpedo boats commanded by Vice Admiral Reinhard Scheer, departed Jade Bight early on the morning of 31 May.
 The fleet sailed in concert with Rear Admiral Franz von Hipper's five battlecruisers and supporting cruisers and torpedo boats.
 The Royal Navy's Room 40 had intercepted and decrypted German radio traffic containing plans of the operation.
 The Admiralty ordered the Grand Fleet of 28 dreadnoughts and 9 battlecruisers, to sortie the night before to cut off and destroy the High Seas Fleet.
 On the day of the battle, Revenge and the rest of the 6th Division, 1st BS were stationed toward the rear of the British line.

 The initial action was fought primarily by the British and German battlecruiser formations in the afternoon, but by 18:00, the Grand Fleet approached the scene.
 Fifteen minutes later, Jellicoe gave the order to turn and deploy the fleet for action.
 The transition from their cruising formation caused congestion with the rear divisions, forcing Revenge and many of the other ships to reduce speed to 8 kn to avoid colliding with each other.
 The German fleet quickly came into range and many British ships began to engage them starting at 18:17.
 The British ships initially had poor visibility and Revenge waited several minutes before opening fire at 18:22; her target during this period is unclear, and she may have engaged the crippled cruiser SMS Wiesbaden, the German battle line, or both.
 She fired intermittently for seventeen minutes and made no hits in the haze.